 “You have to work harder, and make sure your voice is heard in group settings.”

 “What makes Rachel unique and wonderful is her energy and interest in getting other people excited about studying science and math.
 But also, she just loves the Beavers.
-She’s not putting on a show — it’s literally who she is,” explains Gabrielle James, Science Success Center Coordinator.
+She’s not putting on a show — it’s literally who she is,” explains Gabs James, Science Success Center Coordinator.

 As one of the few women in her cohort, Legard admits that she has experienced certain difficulties as a female student in the field of mathematics.